 “Ka mate ka mate, Ka ora Ka ora, Ka mate ka mate, Ka ora ka ora, Tenei Te Tangata, Puhuruhuru, Nana i tiki mai whakawhiti te ra, Upane upane, Upane Kaupane, Whiti te ra!” — Orcish ritual haka

-Feydor is the god of rage, anger, battle, smithing, orphans, children, blood lust, and berserkers.
+Feydor is the god of rage, anger, battle, smithing, orphans, children, blood lust, storms, and berserkers.

 Titles: Red-Axe, Father of the Fatherless, The Unbridled Rage, The Blood Burner, Father of Orcs, The Orphan Maker, Twiggle’s Ravager

 Holy Animal: Badgers, as they are filled with fury.
 Feydor himself was once attacked by a badger, forever earning its place as his favorite animal.

 Death does not follow Feydor, death revels in his presence.
 Feydor does not bring intentional malice or the desire for power through the death of one’s rivals.
 Feydor brings death to the weak because he can.
 And that is what he expects of his followers- strength that overcomes weakness.